jcave/SwiftlyExercise/README.md

 # Swiftly Exercise

-To view the app, clone the repository, open it in Android Studio, then choose "Run 'app'".
+To view the app, clone the repository and open the folder in Android Studio.
+Once open, let it sync packages then choose "Run 'app'".
+You may need Kotlin 1.4.30 installed in Android Studio.

 1. Based on the canvasUnits (16 total) and height/width data that come back from the endpoint, some tiles are very small (3x3 units) or very wide (14x4).
 Because of this, I created 3 different layouts to be used.